General Information Concerning Dr Jim Byrne’s Counselling and Therapy Services

 More than 85% of my clients experience my service as very good or excellent; and report achieving the result for which they came to see me.
 Another 10% do not provide any feedback on their experience.
 And, in a very small number of cases – very, very rarely – an individual may find that they are not benefiting from working with me, or with E-CENT theory, and in such cases I recommend that they try another counsellor, who may be better able to help.
-(This has not happened even once in the past five years or more!)
+(This has not happened even once in the past seven years or more!)

 However, it is important to note that the vast majority of people who come to see me, and to work on their problems with me, achieve dramatic results, and find that they quickly, and durably, get over their emotional, behavioural and relationship disturbances.
 As long as they keep reviewing the work we did together, they can continue to help themselves for a lifetime.